-As of June 22, 2023, the Trustees, as a group, owned less than 1.00% of the outstanding shares in the Fund Complex and less than 1.00% of the Trust's outstanding shares. [to be updated by UFS]
+As of August 2, 2024, the Trustees, as a group, owned less than 1.00% of the outstanding shares in the Fund Complex and less than 1.00% of the Trust's outstanding shares.

 CONTROL PERSONS AND PRINCIPAL HOLDERS

 A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding shares of a fund.
 A control person is one who owns, either directly or indirectly, more than 25% of the voting securities of a fund or acknowledges the existence of such control.